veeplay/docs/docs/video-guides/how-video-streaming-works.md

 image: /img/video-guides/video-transcoding-multiple-quality.png
 ---

-# How Video Streaming Works
+# Video Streaming, Visually Explained

 Just upload the MP4 to S3 and we're done, right?
 We wish it was that easy.